 In December 2023, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures."
 The ASU includes requirements that an entity disclose specific categories in the rate reconciliation and provide additional information for reconciling items that are greater than five percent of the amount computed by multiplying pretax income by the applicable statutory income tax rate.
 The standard also requires that entities disclose income before income taxes and provision for income taxes disaggregated between domestic and foreign.
 This ASU is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
-We have not yet determined the impact of this standard on our financial statements.
+We are currently evaluating the effect the adoption of this ASU may have on our disclosures.

-ASU 2023-07
+ASII 2023-07

 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures."
 The ASU includes requirements that an entity disclose the title of the chief operating decision maker ("CODM") and on an interim and annual basis, significant segment expenses and the composition of other segment items for each segment's reported profit.
 The standard also permits disclosure of additional measures of segment profit.
 This ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, on a retrospective basis, with early adoption permitted.
-We have not yet determined the impact of this standard on our financial statements.
+We are currently evaluating the effect the adoption of this ASU may have on our disclosures.